 We train at Lexcen Park, corner of Venturi Drive & Hodges Drive, Ocean Reef 6027.

-We train most Sunday mornings with the general exception of school holidays and public holidays (be sure to check our training calendar for training dates).
+We train Sunday mornings with the general exception of school holidays and public holidays and mid-Term breaks but be sure to check our training calendar for training dates and session times.

 - How and What do you teach at training?

 Our principle is ‘We train you, you train your dog’.